mtlynch/mtlynch.io/content/retrospectives/2022/03/index.md

 ### Pilot

-Pilot is similar to Deel.
+Pilot is pretty similar to Deel.
 They're both backed by Y Combinator, and they have a similarly slick UI.

 I signed up for Pilot first, and I was planning to use them, but they took an entire week to activate my account.
 In the meantime, another founder mentioned Deel, so I switched.
 Get it together, Pilot.

-One other important difference for was that Pilot didn't offer tools to for time tracking.
-Contractors have to track their time in a separate tool, and then they manually copy their hours into Pilot when they want to create an invoice.

 ### Remote